When will my car be ready?

 Are you able to coordinate all aspects of vehicle repair with my insurance company?

 Yes, however, sometimes we may request your assistance in encouraging your insurance company to work with us in a timely manner-and confirm final payment.

 What does I-CAR certified mean?

-The I-Car certification ensures that each technician is trained to work on all makes and models of vehicles.
+The I-Car certification ensures that our repair facility is trained to work on all makes and models of vehicles.
 Technicians that are certified, must prove work experience, take classes and pass exams for certification.
 Certifications expire frequently, so the technician must get re-certified.
 In addition, an I-CAR certified shop means that technicians receive ongoing training annually.
 I-CAR certifications ensure that the technicians will not only restore your vehicle’s appearance but make sure safety standards are also met.